EnviroDIY/ModularSensors/README.md

 #### <a name="MaxBotix"></a>[MaxBotix MaxSonar](http://www.maxbotix.com/Ultrasonic_Sensors/High_Accuracy_Sensors.htm) - HRXL MaxSonar WR or WRS Series with TTL Outputs

 The power/excite pin, digital data pin, and trigger are needed as input.
 (Use -1 for the trigger if you do not have it connected.)
 Because this library uses the [EnviroDIY modified version of SoftwareSerial](https://github.com/EnviroDIY/SoftwareSerial_PCINT12/), the MaxBotix must be installed on a digital pin that depends on pin change interrupt vector 1 or 2.
 On the Mayfly, the empty pins in this range are pins D10, D11, and D18.
 (Changing the solder jumper options on the back of the board may eliminate D18 as a possibility.)
+A custom variable code can _optionally_ be entered as a second argument in the variable constructors.

 The main constuctor for the sensor object is: